kompoth/myblog/content/posts/002-pylsp-plugin/index.md

     return converter.unstructure([code_action])
 ```

-This is of course just a toy example.
-Real life use cases will require a lot more lines of code invoking
+Real life tasks will require a lot more lines of code invoking
-[static code analysis](https://en.wikipedia.org/wiki/Static_program_analysis) and refactoring (maybe in the whole
+[static code analysis](https://en.wikipedia.org/wiki/Static_program_analysis) and refactoring.
+At some point you may
+want to refactor not only the lines under the cursor, but the whole current document or even the whole project.
+You
+might need to be aware of your virtual environments: available Python versions and installed packages.

-document or even the project, not only in the lines under the cursor).
-Here are some libraries that you might find
+Here are some libraries that you might find helpful for static analysis and code refactoring:
-helpful:

 - [ast](https://docs.python.org/3/library/ast.html), a built-in Python
     [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)
     implementation, very useful for fast linting.
 - [Parso](https://parso.readthedocs.io), a
     [CST](https://en.wikipedia.org/wiki/Parse_tree)
-    implementation, which will help with complex source code refactoring.
+    implementation, which will help with complex source code edits.
 - [Jedi](https://jedi.readthedocs.io) and [Rope](https://github.com/python-rope/rope), powerful refactoring libraries.

 ## Logging
 You'll probably want to see tracebacks and log messages from `pylsp` and our plugin.
 To do that we need to edit `pylsp`
 call in your preferred LSP client, be it Neovim or some IDE.
 Just make sure it is called with
 `-vv --log-file /tmp/pylsp.log`.
 E.g. for Neovim with `lspconfig` configuration would look like this: